susanodii/Glasp/Glasp.md

 ![](images/google_account.png)
 ![](images/glaspHome.png)

+5. After installation, pin the extention to your browser tool bar for easy accesss
 ### HOW TO HIGHLIGHT TEXT ON WEB PAGES USING GLASP

-1. Go to the web page you want to read.
+1. Go to the web page you want to read and highlight.

    ![](images/webPage.PNG)